Chefs Notes

 Linguine and Clams - 30 Minutes or Less

 Linguine and Clams is such a classic pasta.
 Featured in more movies than I can count, it is almost the quintessential Italian-American pasta dish.
-There is for good reason for this; it’s absolutely delicious!
+There is good reason for this; it's absolutely delicious!

 I've been craving Linguine and Clams for a while now and thought it would make a great dish for 30 minutes or less.
 In fact, it took me only about 20 minutes to put this all together from start to finish.
 I served the pasta with a light salad of mixed greens drizzled with olive oil, white wine vinegar, and a little salt and pepper.

-Okay, enough chit chat, let’s get to it.
-This is
+Okay, enough chit-chat; let's get to it.

 12:20 - Getting Started